CycloneDX/cyclonedx.org/index.md

 CycloneDX was created for this purpose.

-The CycloneDX Software Bill of Materials specification is maintained by the CycloneDX Core working group, with origins in the [OWASP](https://owasp.org) community.
+Strategic direction and maintenance of the specification is managed by the CycloneDX Core working group, with origins in the [OWASP](https://owasp.org) community.

 ## Project Goals